brooklynrail/brooklynrail-platform/content/events/2020/09/radical-poetry-reading-with-erica-hunt.md

       Oakland, California.
   - person: jena-osman
-    event_bio: Jena Osman’s books of poems include Motion Studies (Ugly Duckling Presse, 2019), Corporate Relations (Burning Deck, 2014), Public Figures (Wesleyan University Press, 2012), The Network (Fence Books 2010, selected for the National Poetry Series in 2009), An Essay in Asterisks (Roof Books, 2004) and The Character (Beacon Press, winner of the 1998 Barnard New Women Poets Prize).
-Osman was a 2006 Pew Fellow in the Arts, and has received grants from the National Endowment for the Arts, the New York Foundation for the Arts, The Pennsylvania Council on the Arts, the Howard Foundation, and the Fund for Poetry.
-She founded and edited the award-winning literary magazine Chain with Juliana Spahr.
+    event_bio: Jena Osman’s books of poems include Motion Studies (Ugly Duckling Presse), Corporate Relations (Burning Deck), Public Figures (Wesleyan University Press), The Network (Fence Books, selected for the National Poetry Series in 2009), An Essay in Asterisks (Roof Books) and The Character (Beacon Press).
+She edited the literary magazine Chain with Juliana Spahr.
 She teaches in the MFA Creative Writing program at Temple University in Philadelphia.
   - person: dior-stephens
     event_bio: "Dior J. Stephens (a.k.a.
 Dolphin) is a writer, performer, and pure pisces hailing from the cloudy waters of Cleveland, OH.
 In 2015 Dior